chriskalv/p4wnp1_payloads/README.md

 <br></br>

-:x: **I assume ZERO responsibility for what you do with these payloads.
-My sole intention is to demo keystroke injection on a P4wnP1.** :x:
+:x: **I assume ZERO responsibility for what you do with these.
+My sole intention is to demo keystroke injection.** :x: